Probing atomic scale interface processes using x-rays and ions

-Andrey Zameshin is a PhD student in the Industrial Focus Group XUV Optics.
-His supervisor is prof.dr.
+Andrey Zameshin, a former PhD student in the Industrial Focus Group XUV Optics defended his thesis Wednesday November 14th 2018.
+His supervisor was prof.dr.
 F. Bijkerk from the Faculty of Science and Technology.

 Interfaces between individual layers in thin films and multilayers affect mechanical, optical, electric and magnetic properties of the films.
 When the layer thicknesses approach the nanometer or even atomic scale, imperfections at the each of the interfaces cannot be ignored.
 They may consist of layer roughness, interdiffused material between the layers, and structures resulting from unwanted chemical interactions.
 Although it is essential to study all processes occurring at the interfaces, there is no single analytical technique that allows to resolve buried interfaces with atomic resolution.
 This thesis is focused on the development of two separate, advanced analytical techniques with a high sensitivity to such interface processes: Grazing Incidence X-Ray Reflectivity (GIXRR) and in-vacuo Low Energy Ion Scattering (LEIS).
 Together they will lead to a more comprehensive picture of the thin films and their interfaces.